 On the full moon day of Vietnam ghost month, Vietnamese families often prepare two feasts during the day.
 The first one is offered at noon to the spirits of ancestors.
 The second feast is often offered after sunset for the hungry, wandering ghosts.

-Food for the feasts usually consists of rice porridge, sugarcane, confectioneries, fruits (usually include many types of fruits that have 5 colors), and sweet potatoes.
+Food for the feasts usually consists of rice porridge, sugarcane, confectioneries, fruits (usually including many types of fruits that have 5 colors), and sweet potatoes.
 Besides the foods, other offerings are salt, votive paper, 3 glasses of water, 3 incense sticks, and 2 candles.
 Gruel porridge is indispensable because it is believed that the spirits have a narrow esophagus, and thus, cannot swallow hard food.
 After finishing the offerings, salt and rice are scattered on the road and street to send off the spirits.

 Some of them are really serious about this custom since they could earn a great deal while others just join to have fun and not let the offerings go to waste.
 In addition, business owners often hold the belief it is good luck when people snatch their offerings.